healthywalk/nifty-motor-driver-type2-microbit/README.md

 ## Summary
 This extension supports the Motor drivers in __micro:bit MakeCode__ programming.
 Many motor driver ICs or their breakouts, including Kitronik motor driver board, can use the extension.
 The extension works drive-brake-mode instead drive-coast-mode, so it is suitable for feedback control applications.
+Motor command values can be positive or negative (-100..100) and they mean forward or backward.

 ## Methods
 * Initialization    (Always run at the beginning)